sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/geometry/related_objects.rst

 .. note ::

-    If one is interested in checking the combinatorial isomorphism of two polyhedron objects, one should look at the `Combinatorial Isomorphism`_.
+    If one is interested in checking the combinatorial isomorphism of two polyhedron objects, one should look at the :meth:`sage.geometry.polyhedron.base.Polyhedron_base.is_combinatorially_isomorphic`.

 Facet and Vertex adjacency matrices
 --------------------------------------------------------------